Process as theater

 Lighting: Blanca Lighting Design

-In 2021, Miller Hull offset 16,679 tCO2e (tons of carbon) of seven projects as part of our recently launched EMission Zero initiative — a program announced in 2021 targeting the elimination of greenhouse gas emissions in the built environment.
+In 2021, Miller Hull launched the EMission Zero initiative — a program targeting the elimination of greenhouse gas emissions in the built environment.
 A major component of EMission Zero is Miller Hull’s commitment to voluntarily purchase Green-E certified carbon offsets to cover the embodied emissions of each built project upon completion.